pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 A client MUST send this record with no body.
 Clients MAY use Keep Alive in combination with this record.
 Contrary to {{RFC8915}}, a request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.

 Servers MUST ignore any client body sent and MUST send in the response a Supported Next Protocol List record with as data a list of 16-bit integers, giving the protocol IDs the server supports.
+A server MAY treat this record as unknown for clients that are not authenticated as described in {{poolauth}}.

 When included, the server MUST NOT negotiate a next protocol, AEAD algorithm, or keys for this request.